 With regard to marginal employment, 38 CFR 4.16 gives you a couple of examples of what qualifies.
 One of those examples is marginal employment based on limited earnings.

 The regulation says that marginal employment shall be deemed to exist when a veteran’s earned annual income does not exceed the amount established by the Department of Commerce and the Bureau of Census within the Commerce Department.
-Basically, you can still earn money and draw your full TDIU benefits if you are below the poverty threshhold.
+Basically, you can still earn money and draw your full TDIU benefits if you are below the poverty threshold.

 How much can I earn and still receive TDIU benefits?